All About Orders

 The author can retrieve the following information about you via your client ID:

 - Rejection rate (percent)

 - Revision rate (percent)

+You can then enter your order titles.
 Use the "Enter" key to place each title on its own line.
 This is how our website differentiates between titles.

 Description: Please write an article on the feeding and care of [PLH].
 Write for kids and repeat the keyword at least twice.